reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!
 - Reporting without logcats is not allowed
-- Special thanks to all people that helped and tested my modules.

 ## Credits
 - JohnFawkes
 - lazerl0rd
 - UltraM8
+- All people that helped and tested my modules

 ## Telegram
 - https://t.me/audioryukimods